fadawar/fadawar.github.io/_posts/2020-06-07-who-knocks-on-my-servers.md

 Those weird requests were coming not from humans but robots.
-There is a lot of robots that scan all IP addresses that exist on the Internet and find for vulnerabilities on websites.
+There is a lot of robots that scan all IP addresses that exist on the Internet and are looking for vulnerabilities on websites.
 There are two groups of such robots:

 1. attackers who want to misuse vulnerabilities
 2. white-hat organizations like The Shadowserver Foundation finding and reporting vulnerabilities

+Either way, you don't want your application to deal with them.

 ## Solution
 There is actually no real problem when you see this type of exception.